History of the Jews in Singapore: Colonial era

 The first wave of Jewish immigration to Singapore were Jews of Baghdadi origin.
 The migration of Baghdadi trade diaspora occurred during the 18th and 19th centuries and was at its peak in 1817 due to the rule of Ottoman governor Dawud Pasha of Baghdad, who persecuted Jews during his 15-year rule.
 The first Jews to live in Singapore were the Baghdadi traders who were trading between the then-British ports of Calcutta and Singapore.
 These settlers spoke Arabic and after arriving in Singapore, adopted the Malay language, then the main language used in Singapore.
-Approximately 180 descendants of these Jews still exist, which the Rabbi of Singapore, Rabbi Mordechai Abergel, described as the only remaining indigenous Jews of Asia.
+Approximately 180 descendants of these Jews still exist, which the Rabbi of Singapore, Rabbi Mordechai Abergel, described as the only remaining indigenous Jews of South-east Asia.

 In 1841, three Jews, Joseph Dwek Cohen, Nassim Joseph Ezra and Ezra Ezekiel were given a land lease to build a synagogue in a small shop house at Boat Quay.
 The synagogue was the inspiration of the name of Synagogue Street.

 Synagogue Street was in the first Jewish quarter in Singapore, bordered by Wilkie Road, Mount Sophia Road, Bras Basah Road and Middle Road, which the Jewish called "mahallah" (meaning ‘place’ in Arabic); it was the gathering place for the Jewish community in Singapore.
 The local Jewish community also had a minhag that allowed for travelling to synagogue on Shabbat via rickshaw.

 When Manasseh Meyer returned to Singapore in 1873, he found the synagogue in Synagogue Street in a deplorable state and set about planning a new one for the Jewish community.
 Jewish community leaders sold off the old synagogue to the government and bought new land for a new synagogue along Waterloo Street, then called Church Street because of the presence of the Church of Saint Peter and Saint Paul nearby.
 The Jewish community soon began moving into the surrounding areas of Dhoby Ghaut, Waterloo Street, Prinsep Street, Selegie Road and Wilkie Road.
 Today, several Jewish buildings still exist in the area.

 Construction of Maghain Aboth Synagogue, began soon after the community was given the land, and was completed in 1878.
 A well was sunk for use as a mikvah (ritual bath).
 The consecration service was held on 4 April 1878 and conducted by either Lucunas or I. J. Hayeem or both men.
 In 1924, extensions were made to the building.

 Over the years, as Jewish immigration to Singapore increased, the Maghain Aboth Synagogue began to become overcrowded during services.
 Because of friction between the Sephardic and Ashkenazi communities over how the services should be conducted, Sir Manasseh Meyer decided to build a new synagogue, Chesed-El Synagogue, completed in 1905.

-By 1931, the population had grown to 832, according to a census record that the 832 Jews and larger number of Arab residents were the largest house property owners in the city.
+By 1931, the population had grown to 832, according to a census record that the 832 Jews and a larger number of Arab residents were the largest house property owners in the city.